williamnagels/cpptraining/slides/6_containers.md

 - Rebalancing the tree is log(n)
 ---
 ## std::unordered_map/std::unordered_set
 - O(1) achieved by hashing.
-Hashing can be expensive
+Hashing can be expensive.
+O(1) can be bad.
 - If you need to store unique elements and care about order, use std::set.
 - Store unique elements and do not care about order use set::unordered_set.
 ---